y9c/cutseq/README.md

 These operations must be performed in the correct order.
 The limitations of the cutadapt tool make it challenging to configure these operations in a single command, often leading to errors unnoticed in some publications.

-To solve this by using cutadapt, we can run multiple cutadpat insitent or pipe multiple commands togeter.
+To solve this by using cutadapt, we can run multiple cutadpat insitent or pipe multiple commands together.
 But this waste lots of IO and computational resource.
 I am thinking there a more eligent API to make things easy.
-The comes this toy project.
+Then comes this toy project.
-What you need is only one parameter which spcific what the library would looks like.
+-- **What you need is only one parameter which spcific what the library would looks like.**

 CutSeq overcomes these limitations by enabling multiple operations in a automatical manner to ensure accuracy and efficiency.
-This "toy project" has evolved into a more elegant API that simplifies NGS library processing.

 ---